 In many areas, the housing sector is ahead of the curve on diversity and inclusion in employment.
 However, the sector falls short in the proportion of BME people in key leadership roles.
 It is disproportionately small with people from ethnic minority backgrounds holding just 4% of senior leadership roles.
 Yet in 2015/16 people from ethnic minority backgrounds headed 17% of social renting households in England.
-Leadership 2025 has a long-term ambition of supporting the creation of a housing sector that is vibrant and diverse at all levels.
-They want to see a better representation of BME individuals at leadership levels.
+Thus, Leadership 2025 has a long-term ambition of supporting the creation of a housing sector that’s vibrant and diverse at all levels.
+They want to see a better representation of ethnic minorities at leadership levels.

 What Is The Leadership 2025 Recruiters’ Pledge?

 Leadership 2025 have created a five-point plan to support housing providers in achieving greater diversity in their leadership teams.
-This plan includes a commitment to diverse recruitment panels and interviewing diverse pools of candidates for senior positions – the so-called ‘Rooney Rule’.
+This plan includes a commitment to diverse recruitment panels as well as interviewing diverse pools of candidates for senior positions – the so-called ‘Rooney Rule’.

-A number of leading housing associations, including L&Q, Optivo, Network Homes, and Metropolitan Housing Partnership have already signed up to adopt the plan and implement the ‘Rooney Rule’.
+A number of leading housing associations, including L&Q, Optivo, Network Homes, and Metropolitan Housing Partnership have already signed up to adopt the plan.

 Leadership 2025 are asking housing sector recruiters to help organisations recognise the importance of diversity in recruitment.
-They want to encourage them to adopt the principles and spirit of the Rooney rule.
+As such, they want to encourage them to adopt the principles and spirit of the Rooney rule.

 The pledge is as follows:

 - To ask if an organisation has signed up to the ‘Rooney Rule’.
-And, if not, ask what if anything is acting as a barrier to its implementation.
+And, if not, ask what if anything is acting as a barrier.

 - To ask if an organisation has signed up to be a Leadership 2025 champion and implement the five-point action plan to create a more ethnically diverse leadership within the sector.
-And, if not, ask what if anything is acting as a barrier to its implementation.
+And, if not, ask what if anything is acting as a barrier to this.

-- To offer to support organisations in the implementation of the principles of the ‘Rooney Rule’ and develop a more diverse talent pool of candidates for recruitment campaigns.
+- To offer to support organisations in implementing the principles of the ‘Rooney Rule’ and develop a more diverse talent pool of candidates for recruitment campaigns.

-We are delighted to support this and look forward to helping organisations achieve a truly diverse workforce.
+We are delighted to take this pledge and look forward to helping organisations achieve a truly diverse workforce.

-If you would like to find out any more information on how we can help you, don’t hesitate to contact us!
+If you’d like to find out more about how we can help you, don’t hesitate to contact us!